WooCommerce Multistore Documentation

 a) Select Network Type

-b) Enter License Key
+b) Enter the License Key

-Follow the setup screen again to enter the license key.
-Your license key will be sent along with your order email or you can generate it from our site, under Orders >> License Manager.
-Once the license key is entered, the plugin will be activated.
+Follow the directions on the screens to enter the license key.
+Your license key will be sent along with your order email.

-c) Connect Child Sites
+c) Connect each of your Child Sites

-Then go to the master site and navigate to Multistore >> Sites >> Add.
-Enter the site URL of your child site and press Add.
+– Go to the master site and navigate to Multistore > Sites > Add.

 d) Connect Link

-e) Add Child Sites
+e) Add the Child Sites

-f) Connected to Master
+f) Connected to the Master Site

 6) Settings Page – Top↑